learn-co-curriculum/phase-0-welcome-to-html/README.md

 ## Preview

-In the next few lessons, we'll be introducing you to HTML (or, HyperText Markup Language).
+In the next few lessons, we'll be introducing you to HTML (HyperText Markup Language).

 HTML is a _documentation-based_ technology.
 The word _documentation_ probably